Free and Interacting Short-Range Entangled Phases of Fermions: Beyond the Ten-Fold Way: Introduction

-The main goal of this paper is to study both phenomena more systematically in low dimensions.
-In particular, we will see that already in zero and one dimensions there exist fermionic SRE phases protected by a unitary symmetry which cannot be realized by free fermions.

-To address such questions, it is very useful to have an efficient way to compute the ``interacting'' invariants of any given band Hamiltonian with any on-site symmetry $G$.
-One of the results of our paper is the computation of these invariants for arbitrary 0d and 1d band Hamiltonians.
-We also propose a partial answer in the 2d case.
-In the 1d case, we identify one of the invariants as a charge-pumping invariant.

-Another goal of this paper is to describe the classification of free fermionic SRE phases with a unitary on-site symmetry $G$ in arbitrary dimensions.
-We show that in any dimension representation-theoretic considerations reduce the problem to classifying systems of class D, A, and C. The solution of the latter problem is well-known.
-The key step in the derivation is reduction from a general symmetry $G$ to a tenfold symmetry class.
+The first goal of this paper is to derive the classification of free fermionic SRE phases with a unitary on-site symmetry $\hat G$ in arbitrary dimensions.
+We show that in any dimension representation-theoretic considerations reduce the problem to classifying systems of class D, A, and C. Since the solution of the latter problem is well-known, the key step in the derivation is the reduction from a general symmetry $\hat G$ to ten-fold symmetry classes.
 Such a reduction is not new and has been described in detail in Ref. \cite{HHZ}.
 But since the authors of \cite{HHZ} work with complex fermions, and for our purposes it is more convenient to use Majorana fermions, we give a new proof of the reduction.
+The classification is described succinctly in Table \ref{table:G-classif}.
+We have included in Table \ref{table:examples} the results of applying this general classification formula to some common symmetry groups.

 When we consider systems with symmetries other than the ten-fold way symmetries, it is no longer useful to adopt the ten-fold way nomenclature.
 For example, a fermionic system with a $U(1)\times G$ symmetry, where the generator of $U(1)$ is the fermion number, can equally well be regarded as a symmetry-enriched class A system and as a symmetry-enriched class D system.
 On the other hand, the distinction between unitary and anti-unitary symmetries remains important.
 If we denote by $\hat G$ the total symmetry group (including the fermion parity $\ZZ_2^F$), this information is encoded in a homomorphism